 Much has been written in recent years about the challenges faced by truck drivers in the United States today.
 Driving an over-the-road truck can be lonely and isolating.
 Wages for many truckers have stagnated.
 There’s a growing number of government rules regulating what drivers can and can’t do on the job.

 Truck driving is tough work.
 It also remains a very important job.
-An overwhelming amount of statistics show that trucking may be the leading indicator of the country’s economic health.
+An overwhelming number of statistics show that trucking may be the leading indicator of the country’s economic health.
 If trucks are moving more freight, that means Americans are more productive and earning more money.

 Below are seven reasons—backed by recent stats—explaining why trucking is America’s number one job today.